Institute - Executive Committee Meeting

 Registration is not complete until registration fee is paid in full.

 Click here for a map of the Anschutz campus.
-We recommend parking in the Ignacio lot.
-Parking is $1 for the full day, payable at the machines in the parking lot.
+We recommend parking in the Henderson Parking Structure.
+Parking is $1 for the full day.
 We will have signs the day of the event to direct you to the door that we will be manning.

 — Written by halo1k on IMDB

-Parking: There is plenty of free parking in the church lot or on the street nearby.
+Parking: There is plenty of free parking in the church lot or on the streets nearby.

 The Society Annual Meeting is ONLY open to Society members and their guests.
 It will be held at the Wellshire Event Center.

 The evening will start at 6:00 PM with a cash bar followed by dinner at 7:00 PM.
-You may choose from the following: NY Beef Medallion, Honey Glazed Salmon or Pasta di Verdure (Vegetarian).
+You may choose from the following: Lemon Grilled Chicken, Honey Glazed Salmon, Maryland Jumbo Crab Cakes, or Pasta di Verdure (Vegetarian).
 The cost of each entree is $55.00.

 Please click here for a printable flyer.